Schema

 schemaName

-Defines the name of the schema.
-This is usually the same as the table name.
-The offline and the real-time table of a hybrid table should use the same schema.
+Name of the schema.
+This must be the same as the table name without the REALTIME or OFFLINE suffix.
+Therefore, the offline and the real-time table of a hybrid table should use the same schema.

 dimensionFieldSpec